andwn/cave-story-md/.github/CONTRIBUTING.md

 - The glyphs that need to be rendered in the game
   - European/Latin languages should be pretty much covered
   - For Chinese and Korean I can redo the same thing I did with Japanese (just with different encodings)
-  - A font for Russian/Ukranian/Bulgarian is in progress
+  - There's like half a font for Russian/Ukrainian/Bulgarian at the moment
   - I have no idea what to do for RTL languages
 - My level of burnout